mytigio/SDV_DwarvenExpansion/src/Detailed_Readme.txt

 [*]Golden Mask, Pumkin and Tablet - pulverize these artifacts to product gold ore.
 [*]Rusty Spur - pulverize this artifact to product copper ore.
 [/list]

 [size=4]Dwarven Still[/size]
 Brew dwarven spirits and infuse them with the magic of the earth using gem dust.
 These spirits can be drank or used as the base for powerful dwarven potions made at the alchemy bench.

+[size=3]Unlock[/size]
+Unlock recipe at mining level 6.
+Can buy from Dwarf after you reach mining level 6.

 [size=3]Recipes[/size]
 Uses "Cave Carrot Mash" (made in a Dwarven Pulverizer) as a base material.